Susan Sutherland Isaacs

-Susan Sutherland Isaacs, CBE (née Fairhurst; 24 May 1885 – 12 October 1948; also known as Ursula Wise) was a Lancashire-born educational psychologist and psychoanalyst.
+Susan Sutherland Isaacs, CBE (née Fairhurst; 24 May 1885 – 12 October 1948; also known as Susan S. Brierley or Ursula Wise) was an English educational psychologist and psychoanalyst.
 She published studies on the intellectual and social development of children and promoted the nursery school movement.
 For Isaacs, the best way for children to learn was by developing their independence.
 She believed that the most effective way to achieve this was through play, and that the role of adults and early educators was to guide children's play.

 Early life and education

 Isaacs was born in 1885 in Turton, Lancashire, the daughter of William Fairhurst, a journalist and Methodist lay preacher, and his wife, Miriam Sutherland.
 Her mother died when she was six years old.
 Shortly afterwards she became alienated from her father after he married the nurse who had attended her mother during her illness.
 Aged 15, she was removed from Bolton Secondary School by her father because she had converted to atheistic socialism; her father refused to speak to her for 2 years.
 She stayed at home with her stepmother until she was 22.
 She was first apprenticed to a photographer and then she began her teaching career as a governess for an English family.

 In 1907, Isaacs enrolled to train as a teacher of young children (5 to 7-year-olds) at the University of Manchester.
 Isaacs then transferred to a degree course and graduated in 1912 with a first class degree in Philosophy.
 She was awarded a scholarship at the Psychological Laboratory in Newnham College, Cambridge and gained a master's degree in 1913.